One-Page Business Architecture Map

 What is blocking movement?

 Separate symptoms from constraints.
 A team issue may actually be a role clarity issue.
 A quality issue may actually be a standards issue.
+The goal is to find the constraint that keeps recreating the symptoms.

 • Lead-bottleneck diagnosis